shanelnumber5/341-web-design/_docs/topic-11/01-box-size/03-page.md

 }
 ```

 Another way of specifying size of boxes is through percentages.
-Percentages work by being the percent specified of the _parent_ element.
+Percentages are relational to the percent specified in the _parent_ element.

 If the parent element is `<body>...</body>` then the elements width can be set using a percentage, and it will stay in relation to the size of the page.
 However, the height must be set using an absolute value still.